Gjekë Marinaj: Doctor of Philosophy

 The University of Texas at Dallas awarded Marinaj a PhD in 2012.
 His dissertation, which focus on the history and philosophy of oral poetry in the Balkans and on translation theory, is titled "Oral Poetry in Albanian and Other Balkan Cultures: Translating the Labyrinths of Untranslatability."

+Honorary doctorates

+In 2025, Gjekë Marinaj received two honorary doctorates in literature from international universities.

+On 29 October 2025, Kyungnam University in South Korea awarded him an *Honorary Doctorate in Literature* (명예문학박사) in recognition of his long-standing contributions to literature, translation, and intercultural dialogue, as well as his promotion of peace and humanistic values through the arts.

+On August 30, 2025, Marinaj was also conferred the title of *Doctor Honoris Causa in Literature* by the University of Political and Economic Studies “Constantin Stere” in Chișinău, Moldova, for his poetic and philosophical contributions to world literature and his efforts to advance cross-cultural understanding.